 To complete Component 3, you need to participate in one or more workshops offered by the Career Planning Centre for an overall total of 12 hours.

-You can find the current programme here.
+You can find the current programme of courses that can be applied towards the certificate here.
 Please register separately for each course using the corresponding application form.
 Be sure to note the event number and that you want to participate in the Certificate of International Competencies in the box titled 'Veranstaltungen/Angebot'.

 Today, internships and study abroad have become an almost essential part of university studies.
 Even if they are not formally required in all degree courses, they play a decisive role in professional contexts and are highly valued by many employers given increasing global interconnection.